 We believe that the elucidation of these targets provides us the opportunity to develop a pipeline of novel TCR-based product candidates that generate a meaningful therapeutic impact on the lives of cancer patients by going beyond an incremental clinical benefit.
 We are developing our targeted immunotherapy product candidates through two distinct treatment modalities: Adoptive Cell Therapies ("ACT") and antibody-like Bispecifics.
-Each is designed with distinct attributes to produce the desired therapeutic effect for patients at different disease stages and with different types of tumors.
-Our current proprietary pipeline comprises seven therapeutic programs, three of which are being evaluated in clinical trials.
-In addition, we are collaborating with world-leading partners, including Amgen Inc. ("Amgen"), Genmab A/S ("Genmab"), Bristol-Myers Squibb ("BMS") and GlaxoSmithKline plc ("GSK"), to develop ten additional therapeutic programs covering ACT and Bispecifics.
+Each modality is designed with distinct attributes to produce the desired therapeutic effect for patients at different disease stages and with different types of tumors.
+Our current proprietary pipeline comprises ten therapeutic programs, three of which are being evaluated in clinical trials.
+In addition, we are collaborating with world-leading partners, including Genmab A/S ("Genmab"), Bristol-Myers Squibb ("BMS") and GlaxoSmithKline plc ("GSK"), to develop eight additional therapeutic programs covering ACT and Bispecifics.
+The collaboration with Amgen has been recently discontinued.
+As a result, we will not receive any future milestone or royalty payments under the collaboration.